aleciaa/aleciaa/README.md

 **`Project Whisperer (Email Developer/Creator)`**

-I'm a marketing and email development specialist dedicated to transforming the digital marketing landscape one project at a time.
-My journey spans from ideation and strategic planning to execution and optimization, ensuring every campaign drives impactful results.
-With a proven track record in streamlining workflows, enhancing CRM systems, and crafting engaging email campaigns, I leverage my technical skills to solve real-world challenges.
-Dive into my GitHub to explore my contributions to marketing automation, data-driven strategies, and email development projects, all designed to elevate the customer experience and drive business growth.
+I'm a self-taught marketing and email development professional with a passion for solving complex problems and continuous learning.
+I started my journey at Notable Growth, where I learned HTML, CSS, Liquid scripting, and JavaScript to support our small team.
+I became Braze Certified and managed the Tech for Black Founders initiative, where I combined marketing consulting with technical implementation.

+My work with Student Athlete Co. allowed me to apply my skills to help student-athletes transition into the corporate world.
+Now, I'm expanding my expertise with Python and aiming to master React, with the ultimate goal of becoming a full-stack engineer.
+Challenges drive me, and I'm always eager to learn and grow in this dynamic field.

 ---